-William Stokoe (1919-2000) is a renowned linguistics pioneer of American Sign Language (ASL) and is considered the "father of ASL linguistics" by the ASL community.
+William Stokoe (1919-2000) is a renowned linguistics pioneer of American Sign Language (ASL) and is considered the "father of ASL linguistics" by the ASL/Deaf community of North America.

 Maher, Jane and Oliver Sacks.
 Seeing in Sign: The Works of William Stokoe.
 1996.